lcuaderno/nb/backend/README.md

 # Product Metadata Microservice

-A TypeScript-based microservice that exposes a REST API for managing product metadata.
-This service enables integration with search, recommendation, and AI enrichment services.
+A TypeScript-based microservice for managing product metadata, built with Node.js, Express, and PostgreSQL.

 ## Features